Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 (TvTropes & Feminism)

 ## http://modesofexistence.org/
-Bruno Latour made a book that could totally be on Obsidian because of how the structure, so if you are determined and if you like his work... good luck !
+Bruno Latour made a book that could totally be on Obsidian because of how it is structured, so if you are determined and if you like his work... good luck !

 ## https://valentinlageard.github.io/
 Philpapers Graph view Taxonomy